dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

-request a new backchat branch based on a ulid server will respond with a full pid, which might be an authenticated actor or it might be a transient actor based on the machine key is supplied if this actor is not authed pid is now `repoId/dc/HAL/actor_KTSV4RRFFQ69G5FAV/backchat_Y6BQ8S3N1WX5JVHD`
+request a new backchat branch based on a ulid server will respond with a full pid, which might be an authenticated actor or it might be a transient actor based on the machine key is supplied if this actor is not authed pid is now `repoId/dc/HAL/actor_KTSV4RRFFQ69G5FAV/backchat_Y6BQ8S3N1WX5JVHD` a new backchat comes with a new hal session, so backchat is like root session and the new session is where the prompts are being directed currently.

+Resume is a request for a new or resume backchat branch, where we are supplying the previous backchat id `backchat_Y6BQ8S3N1WX5JVHD` and will get back the full pid that we can use, which might be as we requested or something different.

+Inside the backchat is the currently targetted HAL session branch - this is where the prompts are currently targetted to go, and where the UI should read from.

+All the backchats are stored in files, which are periodically synced with master, so that all backchats can be aware of all other backchats.
+All the session branches are stored in files

+You would never make a new backchat session inside a backchat session - the only way is to open a new tab.
+You might be able to resume a previous backchat session if you wanted to.
+When taking over a session, now two tabs are interacting with the same session ?  this would only be allowed for the same actor, as an external actor needs to have their own backchat session to be able to interact ?

 Store machines in a branch, with a pointer to the actor they are linked to.
 Inside actors, store a reference to the machines.